(602) 307-0808

 Depending on what else you have been charged with, this could include exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA testing; ballistics; gunshot residue testing; computer analysis/cloning hard drive procedures; forensic financial accounting reviews; etc..
 Lastly, one of the most common defense tactics is exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.
 It is important to hire a skilled Dangerous Drug lawyer to defend you who has knowledge of all the possible defenses to assert in your case.

-David Michael Cantor is an Arizona Drug Crimes Lawyer and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
+We are an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
+Also David Michael Cantor is a Possession or Use of Dangerous Drug lawyer in Arizona, and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Drug Crimes Lawyers know the system well.
-Contact DM Cantor if you have been charged with Possession or Use of a Dangerous Drug.
-Call any time, day or night 602-307-0808 for a Free Consultation.
-If you have another drug related charge or question, please contact us as we will be able to help.
+At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Possession or Use of Dangerous Drug Lawyers in Arizona know the system well.

 Call Now Button